Limited-access road: Spain: Autovía

-Slovakia: Rýchlostná cesta
+Slovakia: cesta pre motorove vozidla

-A rýchlostná cesta in Slovakia, sometimes referred to as cesta pre motorove vozidla, is different from a diaľnica, with speed limits restricted to 100 km/h for cars and 80 km/h for trucks.
-Rýchlostná cesty ("cesty" is the plural form of "cesta") used to be designated by the letter 'R' preceding the road number, however, new road rules introduced in 2020 established that all expressways noted by the letter 'R' were to be considered motorways.
-A rýchlostná cesta has two lanes on each side and, occasionally, may take the form of a single carriageway, like in Poland.
+A rýchlostná cesta in Slovakia,(sometimes referred to as cesta pre motorove vozidla) is different from a diaľnica, with speed limits restricted to 100 km/h for cars and 80 km/h for trucks.
+Rýchlostné cesty ("cesty" is the plural form of "cesta") used to be designated by the letter 'R' preceding the road number, however, new road rules introduced in 2020 established that all expressways noted by the letter 'R' were to be considered motorways.
+A rýchlostná cesta has two lanes on each side and, occasionally, may take the form of a single carriageway.
+Some motorways which are single carriageways are also known as 'road for motor vechicles'.